raffaelespazzoli/openshift-opa/README.md

 helm template ./charts/open-policy-agent --namespace opa --set kubernetes_policy_controller.image_tag=2.0 --set kubernetes_policy_controller.image=quay.io/raffaelespazzoli/kubernetes-policy-controller --set caBundle=$CA_BUNDLE --set log_level=debug | oc apply -f  - -n opa
 ```

-This configurations will enforce rules only on those namespaces with the following label `opa-controlled=true`.
+This configuration will enforce rules only on those namespaces with the following label `opa-controlled=true`.
 This is done to have a "safe" deployment.
-You can easiliy customize the helm template to change this rule.
+You can easily customize the helm template to change this rule.

 ### Enable authorization